Professor Geraldine Healy

 Email: firstname.lastname@example.orgTelephone: +44 (0)20 7882 7467Room Number: Room 4.25D, Bancroft Building, Mile End Campus

 She has been a visiting scholar/professor at the University of Sydney, Griffith University, Cornell University and will be presenting at a School of Excellence at the University of Piemonte Orientale in the summer of 2018.
+She served on European Union Horizon 2020 advisory groups including the cross-cutting Gender Advisory Group.
 She is a member of the editorial board of Industrial Relations Journal and Equality Diversity and Inclusion – an international journal and former member of the boards of Work, Employment and Society (2009-12) and British Journal of Management.

 She welcomes PhD applications from those who wish to pursue studies engaging with contemporary challenges in the study of equality, inequalities and migration, particularly from a sociological perspective.
 She is also interested in the relevance of mid-20th century migration to the current experience of migrants.